meowoodie/Spatio-Temporal-Point-Process-Simulator/README.md

 [2018-09-21T08:32:26.300910-04:00] start animation.
 ```

-Here are animations of variation of spatial intensities as time goes by, simulated by two spatio-temporal Hawkes Point process.
+Below are animations showing that how the spatial intensities have been evolving as the time goes by, equipped with different kinds of kernel functions, including standard diffusion kernel and ***free diffusion kernel***.

 <img width="460" height="460" src="https://github.com/meowoodie/Spatio-Temporal-Point-Process-Simulator/blob/master/results/stppg3.gif">